Indications for new scalar resonances at the LHC and a possible interpretation: Summary and conclusion

 Given the large number of searches for new resonances by ATLAS and CMS, few excesses above 2$\sigma$ are bound to occur, eventually disappearing with more statistics.
 Nonetheless, in the absence of robust theoretical guide to where physics beyond the SM, if any, might show up, the interpretations of excesses remains a precious tool that might shed light on the right way to go.
 Our study illustrates possibilities and issues when trying to interpret simultaneously several excesses within a given theoretical model.
 It also sets the stage for further investigations depending on future data.
+For example, (i) $H_{650}\to W^+W^-$ and/or $ZZ$ , and also $t\bar{t}$ if backgrounds can be controlled, (ii) $H_{320}\to W^+W^-, ZZ$, and (iii) $h_{95} \to \tau^+\tau^-$ in associated production with the top, should be prioritized, while one should also look for a heavy scalar decaying to two light scalars, or a light scalar and a weak gauge boson.
+We would also like to mention that this is an exploratory exercise that illustrates the difficulties when one tries to fit several resonances simultaneously, even for next-to-minimal extensions of the SM.
+A further extension of the model that we propose should be much less constrained, but that is outside the scope of this paper.